hajimen/p2ppcb_software/p2ppcb_ntcs/ReadMe.md

 The "NTCS" is "Near TKL Conservative Split".
 It is conservative because it accepts ready-made keycap sets (should be row-independent uniform profile like XDA or DSA) for common US-ASCII TKL (87 keys) keyboards.
-It hides several obsolete keys (Pause, Scroll Lock, Print Screen, Caps Lock, Insert, Menu) to a QMK layer but all other TKL keys are there, so "Near TKL".
+It hides several obsolete keys (Pause, Scroll Lock, Print Screen, Caps Lock, Insert, Menu) under QMK layer 1 but all other TKL keys are there, so "Near TKL".

-You can use it as an example of your design, a test specimen for evaluating P2PPCB platform in the real world, or just for fun.
+You can use it as a reference of your design, a test specimen for evaluating P2PPCB platform in the real world, or just for fun.

 # Covered and Naked style